Alan Bleasdale: Broadcasting

-His first successes came as the writer of radio dramas for the BBC; several of these plays followed the character of Scully, a young man from Liverpool, and were broadcast on BBC Radio Merseyside.
+Bleasdale's first successes came as the writer of radio dramas for the BBC; several of these plays followed the character of Scully, a young man from Liverpool, and were broadcast on BBC Radio Merseyside.
 Between 1974 and 1979, the character of Scully continued on Radio City Liverpool through a series titled the Franny Scully Show.
 The character became so successful that Bleasdale wrote a stage play, two novels, and in 1978, a Play for Today titled Scully's New Year's Eve.

 That same year Bleasdale wrote a single play for the BBC1 anthology series Play for Today entitled The Black Stuff about a group of Liverpudlian tarmac layers.
 Filmed in 1978 and screened in 1980, the play focused on the issue of unemployment and despair felt by working class British citizens.
 Prior to screening, Bleasdale wrote to David Rose, head of BBC English Regions Drama, and Michael Wearing, script supervisor, and pitched the idea of a five-part series of plays that further explored the characters from The Black Stuff.
 The result was the BAFTA winning series Boys from the Blackstuff, which was transmitted on BBC2 in 1982.
 Bernard Hill starred in the role of Yosser Hughes, whose catch-phrase "Gizza job" became synonymous with the mass unemployment of the Thatcher years.
 The series established Bleasdale as one of Britain's leading television writers and social commentators.

+After The Black Stuff but before Boys from the Blackstuff, Bleasdale wrote The Muscle Market, which aired as a Play for Today on TV in 1981 and starred Pete Postlethwaite and Alison Steadman.
+Unlike Blackstuff, this play looked at the road construction industry from the boss' side rather than the workers.

 Bleasdale wrote the screenplay for his only feature film No Surrender (1985), a black comedy which examines the animosity between the Protestants and Roman Catholics of Northern Ireland.
 Set in a seedy Liverpool night club, the film focuses on a group of elderly Protestant hardliners attending a New Year's Eve party on the same evening as a group of Catholic retirees.